This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - 1 9- inch pie crust

-- Preheat oven to 400 degrees F and arrange racks so that the pie can cook on the bottom rack.
+- Preheat oven to 400 degrees Fahrenheit and arrange racks so that the pie can cook on the bottom rack.
 Line an 8-inch pie pan with crust.
 Fold over edges and pinch to flute.
 Set prepared dish on a large baking sheet that is lined with a silpat, parchment paper, or foil.

 - To assemble pie, mound apples on top of crust.
-Then, carefully spoon on crumble topping, taking care not to spill too much over the edges and pressing down onto the apples as needed to make it stick.
+Then carefully spoon on crumble topping, taking care not to spill too much over the edges and pressing down onto the apples as needed to make it stick.

 - Place prepared pie on baking sheet on bottom rack of oven.
 Cook for about 1 hour.
 If topping starts to brown, loosely tent with foil.

-- Allow pie to cool at least 30min to an hour, however it will slice best if you allow pie to fully cool.
+- Allow pie to cool at least 30 minutes to an hour, however it will slice best if you allow pie to fully cool.

 Nutrition information is automatically calculated, so should only be used as an approximation.